Performance Creative · San Diego, CA

 Problem Sol de Janeiro's existing assets weren't converting.
 The brand is built entirely on how things smell and feel, but static, product-forward creative wasn't translating that.
 Traditional live action would have been too slow and too expensive to iterate at the pace performance demanded.

-What I did Identified AI-generated content as the right tool, not as a cost-cutting measure, but because the aesthetic it produces (layered, slightly surreal, textured) already matched how SDJ's brand felt.
+What I did AI was the faster and more scalable production solution for this campaign.
+The AI aesthetic already matched how the brand wanted the product to feel visually.
 Worked with our design and animation lead to build a series of AI-generated assets capturing the brand's visual language.

 Result 4.5x higher purchase rate and 3.7x more PDP views per ad click versus the legacy campaign.
 Nonbrand Amazon searchers converted into buyers of SKUs outside the brand's hero products.
 No traditional shoot required and the workflow became repeatable across other platforms, SDJ products and future clients.